Deriving photon spin from relativistic quantum equations: Nonlocality of photon spin and relativistic quantum constraint: Nonlocality of Photon Spin Determined by RQC

 where

-and $\mathbf{w} \mathbf{w}$ is a dyadic.
 The integrand $\mathbf s$ does not locally depend on the wavefunction $\Psi$.
 Its value at any particular point $\mathbf x$ depends not only on the value of the wavefunction at that point but also on the value at all other points.
 As a result, the integrand $\mathbf s$ cannot be interpreted as the local density for the photon spin in position space though its integral over the whole position space yields the expectation value.
 This shows the nonlocality of the photon spin in position space \cite{Bial}.
+It is interesting to note that similar to $\mathbf s$ in (\ref{s}), the integrand of the expression (8) in Ref. \cite{Li16E} cannot be interpreted as the local density for the spin angular momentum of classical radiation fields.
+This is because the expression (5) there cannot be converted into a function that locally depends on the electric and magnetic fields due to the occurrence of the unit momentum $\mathbf w$ in the integrands.

 If $\mathbf{w}\mathbf{w}$ is replaced with the unit dyadic, $\mathbf{G} (\mathbf{x})$ will be replaced with $\mathbf{\Omega} \delta^3 (\mathbf{x})$ and $\mathbf{s}(\mathbf{x}, t)$ will be replaced with $\Psi^\dag \mathbf{\Omega} \Psi$.
 In this case, $\mathbf \Omega$ will represent the spin in position representation.
 Since $\mathbf{w}\mathbf{w}$ is not the unit dyadic, $\mathbf \Omega$ cannot be the operator for the spin of the photon in position representation as Bliokh \textit{et al} claimed \cite{Blio-DN, Blio-N15, Blio-BN13, Blio-BN14, Blio-KN}.
 However, we will see in the following that the RQC allows to express the expectation value of the photon spin in terms of the position-representation wavefunction as integrals of different integrands over the whole position space.